webceyhan/vue-splendid-food/README.md

     ```sh
     firebase init

-    # choose Hosting: Configure files for Firebase Hosting and (optionally) st up GitHub Action deploys
+    # Configure files for Firebase Hosting and (optionally) st up GitHub Action deploys

         # ?
 What do you want to use as your public directory? dist

         # ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes

         # ?
 Set up automatic builds and deploys with GitHub?
 Yes

         # ?
 File dist/index.html already exists.
 Overwrite?
 No

         # ?
 For which GitHub repository would you like to set up a GitHub workflow? (format: user/repository) webceyhan/vue-splendid-food

         # ?
 Set up the workflow to run a build script before every deploy?
 Yes
     ```

     > This will create a new application on Firebase cloud, a firebase.json configuration for hosting and a GitHub Action for deployment, inside your project folder.